 A Middle East man always displayed a bit unique and fascinating goods.
 He whispered me that they came from overseas.
 Two stalls showed Japanese kimono, dishes and antiques.
 An Indian man put all his DVDs on the ground, shouting for a bargain.
 Some stalls exhibited Chinese cultural heritages such as garments, stones and tiny crafts.
 An old German man with a mustache enjoyed a chat with customers rather than selling his WWII army uniforms.

+Of course, so many stalls mixed up different cultures without any time frame.
 Young-student-like gals tried hard to sell all their old clothes and worn out shoes at cheap prices.
 Collected goods and bric-a-brac were flooded over on stalls, such as old coins, stamps, rusted instruments, secondhand books, CDs, and brand new unnecessary goods, etc, etc. Even an owner of a stall had no idea about where it came from!

 Only once I came across a linguistics lecturer's stall in the past.
 The lecturer wanted to sell unnecessary belongings for the moving out.
 Thank goodness, there wasn't any linguistics book on the table?!